Neural Representations for Modeling Variation in Speech: Experimental setup

-For the Norwegian and Dutch dialects datasets, we measure acoustic distances by computing neural representations for the segmented word samples similar to the non-native American-English samples.
-The selection of the best-performing layer for the Transformer-based methods was determined again using a validation set (containing a random sample of 50\% of the data in the case of the smaller Norwegian dialects dataset, and 25\% of the data in the case of the Dutch dialects dataset).
-Word-based neural representations of the same word are compared using dynamic time warping, and are subsequently averaged to obtain a single distance measure between two dialects (i.e.~two speakers).
+For the Norwegian dataset, we measure acoustic distances by computing neural representations for the segmented word samples similar to the approach used for the non-native American-English samples.
+The selection of the best-performing layer for the neural methods was determined again using a validation set, containing a random sample of 50\% of the data.
+Word-based neural representations of the same word are compared using dynamic time warping to obtain similarity scores, which are length normalized.
+These are subsequently averaged to obtain a single distance measure between two dialects (i.e.~two speakers).

 We evaluate our algorithms on the Norwegian dialects dataset by computing the Pearson correlation between the acoustic distances and perception scores provided by the dialect speakers, and compare this value to the correlation obtained by using phonetic transcription-based distances and MFCC-based distances instead of the self-supervised neural acoustic-only distances.
 As \citet{gooskens2004perceptive} found that dialect distances with respect to themselves erroneously increased the correlation with the perceptual distances, we excluded these distances from our analysis.